caanene1/ACSNI/README.md

 resultant representations enable a quantitative comparison between genes and GO terms, highlighting the GO terms most relevant for the biological context under study.
-It identifies context-relevant GO terms while filtering out the majority of irrelevant GO terms for each gene, allowing the us to quickly hone in on relevant target.
+It identifies context-relevant GO terms while filtering out the majority of irrelevant GO terms for each gene, allowing the user to quickly hone in on relevant target.
 It also identifies regulator genes from the input
 list: those with a large connectivity to other input genes and high fraction of relevant GO annotations and moonlighting genes, those with many GO annotations